BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 notices will be sent to Customer’s assigned Miro administrator by email or through the SaaS Service.

-17.5. _Entire Agreemen_ t.
+17.5. _Entire Agreement_.
 This Agreement sets out the parties’ entire agreement regarding its subject matter and supersedes any and all prior and contemporaneous agreements, promises, assurances and understandings between the parties (whether written or oral) regarding its subject matter.
 In the